8-Year-Old Migrant Boy Dies In Government Custody In New Mexico Hospital

 CBP says it does not know the cause of the child's death.

 A 7-year-old Guatemalan girl died of dehydration and septic shock while in government custody earlier this month.
-She had been apprehended in New Mexico after crossing the southern border into the U.S. illegally with her father.
+The girl, Jakelin Caal Maquin, had been apprehended in New Mexico after crossing the southern border into the U.S. illegally with her father.

+Her death on Dec.
+8 prompted calls for investigation from the Congressional Hispanic Caucus, which says "disturbing systematic failures" and a lack of medically trained agents prevented the government from adequately caring for its child.

+Last week, a delegation from the caucus, including the chair Rep. Joaquin Castro of Texas, visited the facility where the girl had been held.